-This catalog is produced for the university by the Offices of the Graduate Registrar, Associate Provost, and University Marketing and Creative Media.
+This catalog is produced for the university by the Offices of the Graduate Registrar, Vice Provost for Graduate and Adult Programs, and University Marketing and Creative Media.
 It contains general academic and administrative information and specific descriptions of the courses of study offered.

 Because this publication is prepared in advance of the year it covers, changes in some programs inevitably occur.
 Though the semester/term schedule of classes is the final authority in regard to classes offered, updated information may also be found on the Azusa Pacific University website (www.apu.edu).

 A schedule of classes is available prior to registration each semester/term.
 All classes are offered subject to instructor availability and sufficient enrollment.